 Hunter Mahan: "The small type of greens, that's going to make you focus on your distance control out there because if it's a little off, there is not much room for error on these greens, especially when the pins are tucked on the spot.
 The rough is at a good length where it's not super penalizing, because I don't think anybody wants to come off the British Open and the U.S. Open and shoot a couple over, you know?
 You make it a little bit too hard, and that's when you're going to start losing some guys."

 Brandt Snedeker: "It's a lot of fun to play.
 If you're playing well, you're going to make a lot of birdies; if you're not, you're going to struggle.
 It's one of those courses where you know you've got to make birdies.
 It's actually kind of a comforting feeling because you know you have to be aggressive all day long."

 Matt Kuchar: "It's got a lot of tight, difficult driving holes.
 There are a lot of holes where you step up and you've really got to hit a good drive or you're in the rough and most likely in the trees as well.
-So, if you're driving the ball well, it's a lot of shortish irons and very scorable.
+So, if you're driving the ball well, it's a lot of shortish irons and very scoreable.
 If not, playing from the rough, this rough is not much fun to play from."

-Instead there's a case for backing some longer prices this week.
-The Canadian Open always features a number of players who are fighting for their PGA Tour careers.
-It's worth remembering that the majority of rank and file Tour pros only have the new challenge of Robert Trent Jones Golf Club next week, followed by Montreaux and Sedgefield to capture a FedEx Cup or Money List Top 125 spot over the next 4 weeks.
+Instead there's a case for backing some longer prices this week as the Canadian Open always features a number of players who are fighting for their PGA Tour careers.
+It's worth remembering that the majority of rank and file Tour pros only have 2 domestic tournaments after this week to capture a FedEx Cup top 125 spot before the 20th August.
 So I can't help but think a couple of longer prices from the depths of the current standings will contend at Glen Abbey.